flxbl-io/docs-sfp/installing-an-artifact/overview.md

 ### Sequence of Activities

-The deploy command runs through the following steps
+The install command runs through the following steps

 * Reads all the sfp artifacts provided through the artifact directory
 * Unzips the artifacts and finds the latest sfdx-project.json.ori to determine the deployment order, if this particular file is not found,  it utilizes sfdx-project.json on the repo